codess-aus/10-Easy-Steps/README.md

 | [Create a Github Profile Readme](https://www.aboutmonica.com/blog/how-to-create-a-github-profile-readme) | Monica Powell | 2 | Build your own pretty webpage on Github |

 ## Try some Code

+*Now you have some choices, in how you learn.
+Check out the 100DaysOfCode Community further down and then follow the FreeCodeCamp path to becoming a FullStack Developer... or pick any of the others to have fun while you learn*

 | Name | Author | Step | Comments |
 |------|--------|------------------|----------------|
 | [Learn to Code by Playing a Game](https://codecombat.com/) | Code Combat | 3 | Learn the concepts while having fun |